Andrew-Jayne/RPyG/_docs&plans/coding-standards.md

 ### AI
 This project actually predates the release of ChatGPT 3 buy a hand full of months (I started in October of 2022) and at it's core has always been about learning, practice and the joy of writing code to do things that are fun and interesting.

-The simple joy of expressing behavior in logic, and as is stated in [`CONTRIBUTING.MD`](../CONTRIBUTING.md) I know very well how quickly any modern AI tool like claude code (which I use for every single project that is not this by the way) could build any imaginable feature, rewrite the code in Rust, Go and IBM Cobol and add IaC for a server-less micro-service deployment to all 3 major CSP's in less time than a single person could read this whole codebase, and I think that is wonderful.
+The simple joy of expressing behavior in logic, and as is stated in [`CONTRIBUTING.MD`](../CONTRIBUTING.md) I know very well how quickly any modern AI tool like Claude Code (which I use for every single project that is not this by the way) could build any imaginable feature, rewrite the code in Rust, Go and IBM Cobol and add IaC for a server-less micro-service deployment to all 3 major CSP's in less time than a single person could read this whole codebase, and I think that is wonderful.

 But this is not the place for that.
 This project is a place to study the process of software craft, which means doing 500 refactors by hand because you notice all the weird stuff.
 Rewriting the same file 10 time because something about it feels weird.